square/moshi/README.md

 #### Limitations

-Neither reflection nor codegen supports Kotlin types that have a Java superclass other than `Object`.
-Symmetrically, Java types that extend Kotlin types are also unsupported.
-If you need to convert these classes to JSON you must create a custom type adatper.
+If your Kotlin class has a superclass, it must also be a Kotlin class.
+Neither reflection or codegen support Kotlin types with Java supertypes or Java types with Kotlin supertypes.
+If you need to convert such classes to JSON you must create a custom type adatper.

 The JSON encoding of Kotlin types is the same whether using reflection or codegen.
 Prefer codegen for better performance and to avoid the `kotlin-reflect` dependency; prefer reflection to convert